marioy47/blog-site/posts/increase-ssl-labs-grade-in-our-webserver/index.md

 ---
-title: Increase the SLL Labs Grade in your Web Server
+title: Increase the SLL Labs Test Grade in your Web Server
 date: 2020-10-07
 tags: nginx, apache, ssl, devops, security, tls
-cover:
+cover: ssllabs-server-test.png
 ---

-# Increase the SLL Labs Grade in your Web Server
+# Increase the SLL Labs Test Grade in your Web Server

 Since Google [anounced](https://webmasters.googleblog.com/2014/08/https-as-ranking-signal.html) that they would be giving secure sites a ranking boost in 2014, webmasters all over the wold started taking security seriously.